lawliet89/nih/README.md

 ### Rollback a deploy

 To rollback just `rm -r /usr/share/nih/current`, and rename `previous` to `current`.

 This will rollback the application, as well as the Apache site configuration, but it will not rollback the database.
 You can do this separtely by running

 `mysql jukebox < /usr/share/nih/previous/db-backup.sql`

-Note that if you have already renamed previous to current then the db-backup will now be in current.
+Note that if you have already renamed `previous` to `current` then `db-backup.sql` will now be in `current`.

 ## Develop
 * `git clone git@github.com:lshift/nih.git`